Discretionary Fund Management: A Guide for Investors

 • You hand over full discretion to a trusted financial advisor or investment firm.

-• They make the day-to-day decisions—what to buy, when to sell, how to allocate your money.
+• They make the day-to-day decisions—what to buy, when to sell, and how to allocate your money.

 • No calls every time a trade happens.
 They manage your investment portfolio based on your goals and comfort with risk.